awkena/panGenomeBreedr/README.md

 ### Installing Bioconductor dependency packages

-`panGB` depends on a list of Bioconductor packages that may not installed automatically alongside `panGB`.
+`panGB` depends on a list of Bioconductor packages that may not be installed automatically alongside `panGB`.
 To manually install these packages, use the code snippet below: